JLE Community Enrichment Committee

 The goals and measurable outcomes for the 15th Night are:

 - Launch a powerful sustainable public awareness and education campaign about homeless youth by engaging the community in meaningful and creative ways to achieve success.

 - To have pledged providers, community members and businesses that can provide resources or services to meet the individual, immediate and stabilizing needs of each youth through a navigator type role.

 - The navigator will assist youth while accessing and engaging in services.
 Additionally, they will act as a guide, mentor and advocate.

 - Empowering and mobilizing youth to create a caring culture in schools and community by raising awareness of the challenges faced by youth who are experiencing homelessness, the dangers of living on the streets and where to find help before or after they end up on the street.

-- To establish and promote a 24hr/day “Rapid Access Network”.
-This network would be an access point for youth, and the community, to find help and receive immediate help if necessary via a hotline, mobile app, website or text message.
+- To establish, promote and maintain a 24hr/day “Rapid Access Network.”
+This network is the access point for youth, advocates, providers and the community, to find help and receive immediate help if necessary via a hotline, mobile app, website or text message.